-The term Thalassemia is derived from the Greek word ‘’Thalassa”(Sea) and ‘’Haema’’(Blood) and represent the world’s most common monogenic disease [1].
-Thalassemia refers to disorders associated with defective synthesis of α or β globin subunits of hemoglobin (Hb) A (α2; β2) inherited as pathological alleles of one or more of the globin genes located on Chromosome 11(β) and 16(α).
-The thalassemia syndrome is classified according to which globin chains, α or β, is affected.
-The two major groups, α and β thalassemia are classified according to absent(α0β0) or reduced(α+β+) globin chain synthesis.
-Thalassemia is characterized by ineffective erythropoiesis with aggressive extension of the rapidly proliferating erythrocytes into intra- and extra-medullary areas, not usually occupied by marrow.
-This results in major bone remodeling together with marked hepatomegaly and splenomegaly.
-Thalassemia has a very wide clinical range of severity.
-The degree of imbalance in the ratio of β-globin chain to α-globin chain in red blood cells (RBCs) appears to be directly linked to the severity of β-thalassemia.
-Thalassemia major (TM) is the severe form of the disease, presenting with transfusion-dependent anemia, generally in the first year of life.
-Due to migration, thalassemia is no longer confined to the tropical areas of its origin ; rather, it has become an important part of clinical practice in Europe, United States (US) and Australasia.
-In the US there aremore than 1000 patients with diagnosis of Thalassemia major.
-Concurrently, there have been significant improvements in supportive care available for TM, thus extending the lifespan of affected patients and altering the age distribution of this patient population [3].
+β-thalassemia refers to a group of disorders associated with decreased or absent β globin subunits of hemoglobin (Hb), inherited as pathological alleles of one or more of the globin genes. (reference)The degree of imbalance in the ratio of β-globin chain to α-globin chain in red blood cells (RBCs) appears to be directly linked to the severity of β-thalassemia. (reference) β thalassemia major (BTM) is the severe form of the disease, presenting with transfusion-dependent anemia, during the first year of life.
+It is characterized by ineffective erythropoiesis and aggressive extension of the rapidly proliferating erythrocytes into intra- and extra-medullary areas, not normally occupied by marrow. (reference)

+There have been significant improvements in supportive care available for BTM, thus extending the lifespan of affected patients and allowing the development of long-term complications of the disease [3].
 Patients typically die from complications of iron overload if iron chelation is not provided [4].
-Iron chelation therapy is expensive and some patients may not be compliant.
-At present, hematopoietic stem cell transplantation (HSCT) is the only curative treatment for TM by correcting the genetic defect and has been reported by various centers [5-7].
-The first two transplant procedures for the treatment of thalassemia with marrow from matched related donors were performed in December 1981, in Seattle, WA, and in Pesaro, Italy.
-The Seattle approach was based on the assumption that the risks associated with BMT would be increased by the iron overload.
-Therefore, the Seattle group attempted to reduce this of sensitization to human leukocyte antigens (HLAs) induced by hypertransfusionby usinga cohort of young patients.
-The Pesaro approach was based on an assessment that restricting transplants to untransfused patients was impracticable and so the cohort of patients consisted of mainly adults and had received transfusion in the past.
-The Pesaro approach seems more clinically relevant,as the patients Certainlyfreedom from transfusion and its related complications is a distinct advantage and in many cases, results in significant improvement of the quality of life.
+At present, hematopoietic stem cell transplantation (HSCT) is the only curative treatment for BTM and results have been reported by various centers [5-7].
+The first two transplant procedures for the treatment of thalassemia with marrow from matched related donors were performed in December 1981, in Seattle, WA, and in Pesaro, Italy. (reference, reference)The Seattle approach aimed at reducing the risk associated with repeated transfusions including the iron overload and alloimmunization to human leukocyte antigens (HLAs).
+Thus the transplant recipients were a cohort of young, previously-untransfused BTM patients.
+The Pesaro protocol did not restrict transplants to untransfused patients and the cohort consisted mainly of previously transfused adults .
+The Pesaro approach is more clinically applicable,as BTM patients would have received many transfusions by the time they are referred for HSCT.
+Certainly, freedom from transfusion and its related complications is a distinct advantage in HSCT and in many cases, results in significant improvement of the quality of life.

 OBJECTIVES:

-To evaluate the eff and safety of different in .
+To evaluate the efficacy and safety of different approaches to HSCT in BTM patients.

-MATERIALS AND METHODS:
+Methodology:

 Data source

-Cochrane Library, and GOVERNMENT CLINICAL TRIAL REGISTRY till May 2014 {Wilczynski, 2007 #761;Wilczynski, 2007 #2}‘HEMATOPOIETIC STEM CELL TRANSPLANTATION IN THALASSEMIA’, ‘BONE MARROW STEM CELL IN THALASSEMIA’, ‘PERIPHERAL BLOOD STEM CELL TRANSPLANTATION IN THALASSEMIA’, ‘UMBILICAL CORD BLOOD TRANSPLANTATION IN THALASSEMIA’, INTRAUTERINE BONE MARROW TRANSPLANTATION IN THALASSEMIA’, ‘TREATMENT IN THALASSEMIA’.
+In collaboration with a master librarian, we developed a search strategy of the databases MEDLINE® (via PubMed®), Embase®, Cochrane Library, and GOVERNMENT CLINICAL TRIAL REGISTRY for peer-reviewed publications comparing different approaches to HSCT in BTM from January 1981 (the year HSCT for BTM was first reported) to July 2015 .
+Our search strategy used the National Library of Medicine’s medical subject headings (MeSH) keyword nomenclature and text words for HSCT, BTM, and validated search terms for randomized controlled trials {Wilczynski, 2007 #2}

 Selection criteria